Constantine Moorsom: Royal Navy

 Moorsom entered the Royal Navy College in Portsmouth where he was awarded a first medal and three prizes for mathematics.
 His service was noted by not only his progression but the record of his innovation.
 Moorsom's younger brothers also joined the navy.
 Henry Moorsom was killed in 1826 whilst in command of the sloop HMS Jasper.
 His other brother William Scarth Moorsom left the navy in 1832 and became a successful railway engineer after training with Robert Stephenson.
 It is said that the brothers inherited their fathers talent for drawing and poetry.
 His sister, Maria Margaret, married in 1815 and had seven children with the Rev. Longueville Massell.
 His naval career started with his first posting to HMS Revenge which at the time was in the Atlantic off Portugal.
 The ship was involved in the defence of Cadiz.
 He became a lieutenant in 1816 after returning to England on board HMS Warspite.
-He was then with HMS Superb until 1814 when he was rewarded with his own command of a sloop at Bermuda - HMS Goree.
+He was then with HMS Superb until 1814 when he was rewarded with his own command of a sloop at Bermuda – HMS Goree.
 He was with the boat a year then another year with HMS Terror, before taking on the bomb vessel, HMS Fury.

 He commanded HMS Fury, a Hecla-class bomb vessel, in the Bombardment of Algiers, an attack on Barbary pirates at Algiers in August, 1816.
 As a result of the bombardment slaves were released and Moorsom's use of his vessel was put under investigation.
 It was found that the Fury had fired twice as many mortars as any other boat and that this was due to the fitting which Moorsom had devised.
 His methods were adopted as standard practice.

 Moorsom became a post captain in 1818 and in 1822 his innovation came again to notice when he was put in command of HMS Ariadne.
-Ariadne had been a problem vessel after she was converted into a corvette with the addition of a quarter deck to her original frigate frame.
+Ariadne had been a problem vessel after she was converted into a corvette with the addition of a quarterdeck to her original frigate frame.
 This increased her draught and made her difficult to manage, however Moorsom redistributed the storage and not only reported that she was now seaworthy, he sailed her around the Cape of Good Hope to prove the point.
 He was briefly an acting Commodore in Mauritius, but in 1825 he served for two years as the captain of his father's flagship HMS Prince Regent at Chatham.
 He took no further sea missions but rose through the ranks to rear-admiral.
 In 1843 he published an essay on the Principles of Naval Tactics which he updated three years later.